studiometa/js-toolkit/packages/docs/api/configuration.md

 - Type: `Object`
 - Default: `{}`

-The children components of the current one that will automatically be mounted and destroyed accordion to the state of the current component.
+The children components of the current one that will automatically be mounted and destroyed according to the state of the current component.
 Children components can be defined like the following:

 ```js
 import ComponentOne from './ComponentOne';